On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Convergence Analysis

-We start by showing global convergence of the ILQR algorithm provided that the costs satisfy a sufficient condition for global convergence, namely gradient dominance, a.k.a. a Polyak-{\L}ojasiewicz inequality~\cite{polak2011role, lojasiewicz1963topological, bolte2017error}. \begin{theorem} Given Hypothesis~\ref{asm:conv}, the sufficient decrease condition~\eqref{eq:suff_cond_descent} is satisfied for a regularization
+We start by analyzing the ILQR algorithm provided that the costs satisfy a sufficient condition for convergence to global minima, namely gradient dominance, a.k.a. a Polyak-{\L}ojasiewicz inequality~\citep{lojasiewicz1963topological, polyak1964some, bolte2017error}.
+We consider convergence in objective values $\obj(\ctrls)$ for problem~\eqref{eq:discrete_pb}, and analyze the number of iterations $k$ to reach an accuracy $\varepsilon$, that is, such that $\obj(\ctrls^{(k)}) - \min_{\ctrls \in \reals^{\horizon\dimctrl}} \obj(\ctrls) \leq \varepsilon$.